 The NHS European Office engaged extensively with the revision process, briefing EU decision-makers on NHS views and putting forward proposals on how to improve the proposed text (see our background page on the proposals).

 Following a lengthy negotiation process, the European Parliament voted to approve the new Directive on public procurement on 15 January 2014.
-Read our press release and download a copy of the full text of the Directive.
+Download a copy of the full text of the Directive.

 The NHS European Office produced a briefing on the new Directive on procurement and its implications for NHS commissioners and providers.
 Download the briefing.